VideoRecorderMp4 C++ library

 make

-If you want to connect the VideoRecorderMp4 library to your CMake project as source code, you can do the following.
-For example, if your repository has the structure:
+If you want to connect the VideoRecorderMp4 library to your CMake project as source code, you can follow these steps.
+For example, if your repository has the following structure:

 CMakeLists.txt